ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 You can use the Cost estimator ![Cost estimator icon](../icons/calculator.svg "Cost estimator") in {{site.data.keyword.cloud_notm}} console to see how changes in capacity and IOPS affect the cost.
 For more information, see [Estimating your costs](/docs/billing-usage?topic=billing-usage-cost).

 You also incur charges when you [replicate data](/docs/vpc?topic=vpc-file-storage-replication) to a different region.
 Charges for data transfer between the two file shares are calculated with a flat rate in GiB increments.
 The charges are based on the amount of data that was transferred during the entire billing period.
 You can use the [replication sync information](/docs/vpc?topic=vpc-file-storage-manage-replication#fs-repl-syncinfo) to see the transferred data values, which can help you estimate the global transfer charges at the end of the billing period.

+### Where can I find pricing information?
+{: faq}
+{: #faq-fs-pricing}

+In the console, go to the [File storage share for VPC provisioning page](/infrastructure/provision/fileShare) and click the **Pricing** tab.
+On the **Pricing** tab, you can view details of the pricing plan based on the selected Geography, Region, and Currency.
+You can also switch between Hourly and Monthly rates.

+You can programmatically retrieve the pricing information by calling the [Global Catalog API](/apidocs/resource-catalog/global-catalog#get-pricing).
+For more information, see [Getting pricing by using the Global Catalog API](/docs/billing-usage?topic=billing-usage-getting-pricing-api).

 ## File share management questions
 {: #file-storage-vpc-management-questions}